 Make your way down White Lane, having found a safe parking place.
 West Chelborough is a small village sitting along a dead end road, reached by very few.
 The name “Chelborough” may mean ‘Ceola’s hill’ or ‘throat hill’.
 It is not surprising that the hills around should be mentioned in the name as their influence on this settlement must have been great.

 Soon you reach the quaint church of St Andrew at West Chelborough.
 It has been referred to as one of the prettiest small churches in the whole of Dorset.
-It is quiet squat at first appearance, incorporating many styles and amendments from the 12th century to 1935.
+It is quite squat at first appearance, incorporating many styles and amendments from the 12th century to 1935.
 The bells were cast here on site in 1272 and are considered to be the oldest in Dorset.

 Continue through the woodland and over a small stream via a wooden bridge.
 This area is high up in the valley of the River Yeo.
 Therefore there are a number of streams that are tributaries to the River Yeo, which we meet on the walk.
 Head straight across the next field to find a small metal gate that brings you to another stream.
 Unfortunately, the bridge is no longer there but some stepping stones on the right hand side help.
 As you cross don’t forget to notice the old ruined bridge arch on your left, currently strengthened by tree roots.